airswap/airswap-protocols/examples/consumer/README.md

 #### :bulb: TODO

-- Consider ways to selectively trust Peers rather than sending unsigned orders to untrusted Peers.
+- Integrate this with an Indexer bound to a PeerFactory.

 ## Features